abhinay-sunny/Shilanya-2K17/README.md

 # Shilanya
-Shilanya is the annual technical festival of Civil Engineering Department of JNTUACEK,chittoor.
+Shilanya is the Annual Technical Festival of Civil Engineering Department of JNTUACEK,Chittoor.